What Is Ventricular Septal Defect?

 Ventricular Septal Defect at Seattle Children’s

 Our heart team has extensive experience with the treatment patients may require for VSD, including using cardiac catheterization to place a device that closes the hole in the septum, doing surgery to close the hole or doing a hybrid procedure.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care service ready to care for children who undergo heart surgery.
+We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with neonatologists, pulmonologists (lung doctors), nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.